-**For Round 2, eligibility has been expanded to include Alberta post-secondary institutions with research interests or initiatives that can help build civil society capacity in designated priority areas.
+**For Rounds 2 and 3, eligibility was expanded to include Alberta post-secondary institutions with research interests or initiatives that can help build civil society capacity in designated priority areas.
 Post-secondary institution applicants are encouraged to partner with community-based civil society organizations.

 The following groups or organizations are ineligible to apply to the CSF as the primary applicant:

 - organizations not registered under one of the above mentioned acts